jasonkresch/protect/README.md

 Protect is easy to deploy, and can get up and running in as few as three commands:

+TODO: Test these commands, implement launch-all-servers.sh and stop-all-servers.sh

 ```bash
 $ git clone https://github.com/jasonkresch/protect.git
 $ ./protect/build.sh